miruku1214/SamFirm-Firmware-Info-Getter/README.md

 # How to use
-- Execute from Termux or ADB Shell
+- Execute `firmware-info.sh` from Termux or ADB Shell